adzbierajewski/md-master-server/README.md

 Manic Digger Master Server

-This is the PHP version of the master server (the server that lists all the servers to play on) for Manic Digger.
+A live version of this repository can be seen at http://mdgallery.strangebutfunny.net/play/ This is the PHP version of the master server (the server that lists all the servers to play on) for Manic Digger.
 It was redone from scratch because there was a fear the the original was a bit of a hack and sharing the code might lead to accounts being hacked. http://manicdigger.sourceforge.net/